SCION HTTP Forward Proxy

 • If you are running the forward proxy as a local proxy, please follow the localhost configuration instructions to integrate it with your browser.

-Build for Windows
+Installation for Windows

 Note